Angrycreative/bj-lazy-load/src/readme.txt

 == Changelog ==

+= Version 1.0.10 =
+* Prevent images that are hidden with display:none or have a width/height of 0 from being loaded immediately upon page load
+* Fixed regular expression for detecting skip classes (old version did not find elements if class wasn't the first attribute)
+* Added recurring check for newly visible content (frequency configurable via new "Recheck delay" option)
+* Added debouncing period for lazy loading checks to reduce browser CPU load (configurable via new "Check debounce period" option)

 = Version 1.0.9 =
 * Do not generate tiny image size if unless low-res preview image is used
 * Default placeholder image transparency fix